onthebusiness/harelang.org/content/tutorials/introduction.md

       can create *local variables* which store values that we can use and (sometimes) modify.
 Variables are *bound* with the **const** and **let** keywords.
 A variable declared with const cannot be assigned to, and a variable declared with let may be assigned to.
+All variables must be *initialized* when they are declared.

       Though you cannot modify a const variable, you can *re-bind* it by creating another variable with the same name.
 A point of note is that when